 Do All Roaches Fly?

-You probably haven’t given it a thought or perhaps wasn’t certain if these crawling roaches do fly.
+You probably haven’t given it a thought or perhaps weren’t certain if these crawling roaches do fly.

-It might seem a little awkward to know that the answer to your question – do cockroaches fly? – is yes!
-However, only a few species of roaches actually have wings.
+It might seem a little awkward to know the answer to your question – do cockroaches fly? – is Yes!

 Species of Flying Cockroaches

-People also call oriental roaches as the waterbug.
-It is also another large species of roaches.
-They are either dark brown or black in color.
-Both the male and female have a slight difference, the females appear as though they have no wings
+They are either dark brown or black in colour; both the male and female have a slight difference; the females appear as though they have no wings

 Smoky Brown Cockroaches